th2-net/th2-sim/README.md

 #### Pins in MessageRouter
 Simulator subscribe message batches from pins with the attributes: ``first``, ``subscribe``, ``parsed`` \
 Simulator sends message group to pins with the attributes ``second``, ``publish`` \
-_From **6.0.0** need to define relation attribute, "default" as default, all incoming messages will be filtered to those relations
+_From **6.0.0** need to define messageFlow attribute, "default" as default, all incoming messages will be filtered to those messageFlows

 *Example:*